theodox/plutarch/Places/Thespiae.md

 # Thespiae

-Town of Thebes.
-Famous for rivalry with Thebes all the way through Leuctra era; Strabo says it's holding up better than Thebes in his day.
+Town of  [Boeotia](/Places/Boeotia.md).
+Famous for rivalry with [Thebes](/Places/Thebes.md) all the way through Leuctra era; Strabo says it's holding up better than Thebes in his day.
 Big fans of Eros.
 There was a famous statue of Eros by Praxiteles: stolen by Caligula, returned by Claudius, then stolen _again_ by Nero; it perished in the fire (so, 64).
 There's a copy by Menodorus of Athens there. https://pleiades.stoa.org/places/541141

 See minor story about Menestratus and the Dragon in Pausanias